aaronlumen/cs/20_Device_Standards/02_Nurse_Call_Systems.md

 - **Regular Inspections**: Conduct regular inspections and testing to ensure system reliability.
 - **Training**: Provide ongoing training for staff on the use and features of the nurse call system.
 - **Documentation**: Maintain up-to-date documentation of the system design, configuration, and changes.

+## Conclusion
+A well-installed and maintained nurse call system enhances patient safety and ensures efficient communication between patients and hea>

+For further information, refer to the manufacturer's installation manual and guidelines.
+# Nurse Call Systems